 Is it Fair to Make Kids do Chores?

 Some parents may question the fairness of making their kids do chores, believing that childhood should be a time of carefree play rather than responsibility.
+If we are expecting to raise well-rounded children, then the world ain’t all sunshine and rainbows.
 However, assigning chores is not about burdening children with adult tasks.
 It IS about providing them with valuable life lessons and setting them up for success when they are no longer carefree children.
 Chores teach kids about accountability, teamwork, and the satisfaction of contributing to the family unit.
 By involving children in household tasks, you are teaching them skills they will carry with them into adulthood, preparing them for independence and success.
 They see you doing the tasks anyway, so why not show them how to do them too.
 I promise you, they want to help!

 What Age Should Kids Be Given Chores?